 - Eggs that are older, at least 7 days or up to 12 days old, are MUCH easier to peel.
 If you buy fresh eggs, hard boil them and then try to peel them, they are going to be a complete pain.
 Don’t say I didn’t warn you.

 - The recipe utilizes roasted red bell peppers.
 You can buy jarred roasted peppers, or you can roast your own (I included instructions for how to do so in the notes section of the recipe below).
 Regardless, make sure you THOROUGHLY drain, and pat, them completely dry.
 If they are watery, they will make the filling thin and loose.

 - If you didn’t heed my advice above in note #3, have no fear.
 If your filling looks thin and slightly watery, simply add a hard-boiled egg (white, yolk, or both) to the processor with the filling, and process until smooth.
 If you made standing deviled eggs, use the egg white scraps to thicken the filling.

 - Make sure you season the filling GENEROUSLY.
 Eggs like salt.
 I used a ¼ teaspoon kosher salt and 5 grinds of fresh black pepper.

 Put down the mayonnaise and give your classic deviled eggs a delicious, healthy twist with these Red Goddess Deviled Eggs.
 Perfect for your next party, potluck, or Easter celebrations, these will definitely become a hit with your friends and family.

 Until Thursday friends, cheers – to the incredible, edible egg.

-- 12 Large Eggs hard boiled and peeled*
+- 12 Large Easy Peel Hard Boiled Eggs - peeled (SEE NOTES)

-- 2 TBS plain Fage Greek yogurt *
+- 2 TBS plain Greek yogurt (SEE NOTES)

 - 1 small Shallot peeled and roughly chopped